 - Send your letters in a plain white envelope.

 - No more than two decorative stickers are allowed on each envelope.

 - Do not include any glitter on the card or in the envelope.

-- Photos must be 5 inches by 7 inches or smaller.
+- Photos must be 5 in. x 7 in. or smaller.

 - Photos must not feature nudity, weapons, money, or drug use.

-- Do not send more than 10 photos per day.
+- Do not send more than five photos per day.

 Books, magazines, or newspapers